mahmoodahmad100/simple-invoicing-app/README.md

 The app also implements best practices like applying `SOLID` principles and `OOD` apart from that the `Strategy` design pattern is used due to having switch cases (many if for example).

-Also there is no `DB` needed to run the app as it's based on the `configurations`.
+Also there is no `DB` needed to run the app as the solution depends on the `configurations` (you can change the configurations from here `core/Sale/config/main.php`)

 ### Trade-offs
 if I was to spend additional time on the project I would do the following: